Amazing photos and unique moments

 A schedule is made after considering your own needs

-Transportation is by a Taxi or a VIP Mini Bus (both are equipped with air condition)
+Transportation is by a VIP Mini Bus (equipped with air condition)

 Bottled water for each passenger

 Entrance fees to the monasteries or museums are not included.